dgs700/angular-custom-element/README.md

 ### API Documentation

-* See the code in the usage examples directory for inline docs.
+* Also see the code in the usage examples directory for inline docs.
 It's written so the documentation is self-explanitory and you can cut and paste the code into your app to get started.

 #### Getting the module